-Mooresville Town Square is an 89,824 square foot grocery-anchored shopping centre located at 146 Mooresville Commons Way, Mooresville, North Carolina.
+Mooresville Town Square is an 98,262 square foot grocery-anchored shopping centre located at 146 Mooresville Commons Way, Mooresville, North Carolina.
 The center was built in 2007 and is situated on a 21.8 acre site.
-Mooresville Town Square is 100% occupied and is anchored by Lowes Food.
+In 2019, an expansion was completed adding an additional 8,438 square feet of shops space adjacent to the anchor.
+Mooresville Town Square is 96% occupied and is anchored by Lowe's Foods.